Weeds to Wildflowers

 By summer the garden had become a wild field of fleabane, red clover, apple mint, wood asters, brown-eyed Susans and more.

-I also noticed a proliferation of bees, dragonflies and butterflies returning to the garden – some of which I hadn’t seen since childhood.
+I also noticed an abundance of bees, dragonflies and butterflies returning to the garden – some of which I hadn’t seen since childhood.

-In 2022, with the help of iNaturalist, I began identifying all the plant species on the property, allowing sections of the yard to grow wild as I chronicled my discoveries as well as the stories and memories behind each plant.
-In the course of my explorations, I discovered an American elm tree growing underneath the porch (that Mom repeatedly tried to remove) and field pennycress that may become part of a national research project on climate change.
+In 2022, with the help of iNaturalist, I began identifying each new plant species, allowing sections of the yard to grow wild as I chronicled my discoveries as well as the stories and memories behind each plant.
+In the course of my explorations, I discovered an American elm tree growing underneath the porch (that Mom repeatedly tried to remove) and field pennycress that later became part of a national research project on climate change.
 To date, my inventory has reached well over 50 plant species.

 I am not a trained naturalist.
 I am simply an artist who has been gardening since childhood, an observer of nature exploring the history of my little garden and yard as I contemplate much larger questions about the future of our environment and humanity.

-CLICK IMAGE to read Serena Kovalosky’s journal on the development of The Eco-Garden Project.
+CLICK IMAGE to read Serena Kovalosky’s journal on the Eco-Garden Project.

-CLICK IMAGE for an All-Taxa Biodiversity Inventory of plant species identified to date and the artist’s stories behind each plant.
+CLICK IMAGE for the full Inventory of plant species identified to date and the artist’s stories behind each discovery.